382 Pleasant St, Hanson, MA 02341, USA

 Over 2,000 acres of ponds, marsh, swamps and retired cranberry bogs with several miles of walking trails.
 Managed by the state for fisheries and wildlife habitat, as well as open space.
 This is an excellent spot for bird-watching.
-Stroller-friendly.
-Extend your visit at the Indian Crossway Conservation Area, immediately adjacent, or Smith-Nawazelski Conservation Area, across the street.
+Stroller-friendly in some sections.
+Extend your visit at the Indian Crossway Conservation Area or the Smith-Nawazelski Conservation Area, immediately adjacent.

 To travel between the North River watershed and the Taunton River watershed, the Mattakeeset followed a trail that extended from today’s Indian Head Pond (Main Street, Hanson) to Crooker Place and today’s Indian Crossway Conservation Area, through the great Cedar Swamp (today’s Burrage Pond Wildlife Management Area), through today’s Smith-Nawazelski Conservation Area (Elm Street, Hanson) to East Bridgewater and the Taunton River watershed.

 After Europeans arrived in the area in the 1600s, this property became known as the Great Cedar Swamp and the South Hanson Swamp.
 It was logged for cedar in the 1700s and 1800s.
 Stump Pond was formed when Stump Brook was dammed to create water power.
 In 1905, industrialist Albert C. Burrage began digging peat for use as fuel for his various enterprises.